rishichirchi/SummUp/README.md

 ## Architecture

-The workflow of the MoodPulse app is as follows:
+The workflow of the SummUp app is as follows:

 1. **Flutter App**: Users communicate via a chat interface.
 2. **Spring Boot Backend**: Manages WebSocket connections and routes chat messages to Kafka.